Air line regulators

 This points out the main reason why an air line regulator should be set just high enough to do the job at hand.
 Without a regulator, not only does it cost more to operate a machine, but the machine tries to run a repetitive cycle with fluctuating pressure, therefore different forces and speeds.

 The cutaway views and symbols in Figure 14-10 show two common direct-acting air line regulators.
-They are normally available in sizes from 1/8-in. through 2-in. pipe thread.
+They are normally available in sizes from ⅛ through 2 in. with pipe thread.
 (Larger sizes are built but they usually are pilot-operated from a small direct-acting regulator.)
 Air flows freely from inlet to outlet until the outlet pressure reaches the set pressure.
 The adjustable spring holds the shut-off valve off its seat by extending the diaphragm during free flow.
 As pressure at the outlet continues to build, it passes through the pilot passage to the underside of the diaphragm.
 At set pressure, the diaphragm pushes the adjustable spring back, allowing the shut-off valve to seat.
 The light spring pushes the shut-off valve closed.
-Pressure at the outlet now is stable at its reduced setting -- as long as the inlet pressure is equal to or higher than the outlet.
+Pressure at the outlet now is stable at its reduced setting — as long as the inlet pressure is equal to or higher than the outlet.
 Any pressure drop at the outlet reduces pressure under the diaphragm and the adjustable spring again pushes the shut-off valve open to let more air in.

 If there is a possibility of the reduced pressure line seeing excess pressure for any reason, use the relieving-type regulator shown on the right in Figure 14-10.
 This valve closes a hole through the diaphragm’s center section with the shut-off valve’s stem.
 After reaching set pressure, the shut-off valve cannot move up.
-Any extra pressure buildup under the diaphragm raises its center section off the shut-off valve’s stem and allows air to flow to atmosphere through the vent hole.
+Any extra pressure buildup under the diaphragm raises its center section off the shutoff valve’s stem and allows air to flow to atmosphere through the vent hole.
 This feature should not be used as a relief valve function where pressure increases during every cycle -- it is only for occasional overpressure situations.

 Every pneumatically powered machine should have a regulator set for the lowest pressure that will produce good products.
 Costly overpressure should be eliminated in every case.
 Use an air line regulator anytime a job can be done at a pressure lower than plant air supply.